Minuscule 251: Description

-The text is divided according to the small Ammonian sections, whose numbers are given at the margin, but without references to the Eusebian Canons.
+The text is divided according to the Ammonian sections, whose numbers are given in the margin, but without references to the Eusebian Canons.

-It contains the Epistula ad Carpianum, the Eusebian Canon tables, lists of the κεφαλαια (tables of contents) before each Gospel.
+It contains the Epistle to Carpian, the Eusebian Canon tables, with the tables of contents (known as κεφαλαια) placed before each Gospel.
 It has pictures.
 The text has some affinities with Minuscule 59.

 Text

-The Greek text of the codex has some the Byzantine readings, but it is not pure the Byzantine text.
-Hermann von Soden lists as I^{I}.
-Aland did not assign it to any Category.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type, but with several non-Byzantine elements.
+Textual critic Hermann von Soden lists it under the textual sub-group I^{I}.
+Biblical scholar Kurt Aland did not assign it to any Category of his New Testament manuscript classification system.

-According to the Claremont Profile Method it belongs to the textual cluster 1229.
+According to the Claremont Profile Method (a specific analysis of textual data), it belongs to the textual cluster 1229.

-Textually it is close to the Codex Tischendorfianus IV.
+Its Greek text has several affinities to the readings seen in Codex Tischendorfianus IV (Γ).

 History

-The manuscript once belonged to Auxentius.
-Theophilus Zagoloras sent it to one of the monasteries at Athos peninsula in A.D.
+The earliest history of the manuscript is unknown.
+It once belonged to Auxentius.
+Theophilus Zagoloras sent it to one of the monasteries at Mount Athos in A.D.
 1400.
-It was brought to Moscow in 1655, by the monk Arsenius, on the suggestion of the Patriarch Nikon, in the reign of Alexei Mikhailovich Romanov (1645-1676).
-The manuscript was collated by C. F. Matthaei.
+It was brought to Moscow in 1655, by the monk Arsenius, on the suggestion of the Patriarch Nikon, during the reign of Alexei Mikhailovich Romanov (1645-1676).

+The manuscript was collated by scholar Christian F. Matthaei.
 It was examined by Matthaei and Franz Delitzsch.

-The manuscript is currently housed at the Russian State Library (F. 181.
+The manuscript is currently dated by the INTF to the 12th century.
+It is presently housed at the Russian State Library (shelf number Φ 181.
 9 (Gr.
 9)) in Moscow.